justinyates887/BHG-BETA/README.md

 ## <a name="v3"></a>Current in Version 3.0.0 (The BIG Update)

-- server stats (Requires a database moved to v4)
 - [X] welcome card
 - [x] music functionality also checkout the stand alone music bot (https://github.com/Small-Blue-Development/Blue-Haired-MusicBot)
 - [x] support ticket (few bugs found will be fixed in v4)